exasol/pyexasol/.github/ISSUE_TEMPLATE/bug.md

 ## Context
 <!---
 Describe the actual observed behaviour: A clear and concise description of what you observed.
-Screenshot: If applicable, add screenshots to help explain your problem.
+Screenshot: If applicable, add screenshots to help explaining your problem.
 -->

 ### System